1 Definitions and Interpretation

 11.2 The Captain shall wear a distinguishing armband provided by The League to indicate his status.

-11.4 When away from home a Club shall play in its registered colours and shall ensure that the registered colours (shirts, shorts and stockings) to be used are clearly distinguishable from those of their opponents.
+11.4 When away from home a Club shall play in its registered colours and shall ensure that the registered colours (shirts, shorts and socks) to be used are clearly distinguishable from those of their opponents.
+The Management Committee reserves the right to relax this requirement in respect of shorts where appropriate and after consultation with match officials.

 11.5 When playing on neutral ground Clubs will determine either by agreement or the toss of a coin which of them should be deemed to be the Home Club.